Understanding the Multi-wavelength Thermal Dust Polarisation from the Orion Molecular Cloud in Light of the Radiative Torque Paradigm: Discussions

 Our simplified model contains certain uncertainties.
 First, the model relies on locally observed physical properties of the environment, such as gas density and dust temperature.
 Therefore, these values are subject to change when a higher spatial resolution is considered.
-Second, our investigation focuses only on the parameter space of the most important parameters ($\beta$, $f_{\rm max}$, $\beta$, $f_{\rm heat}$, and $f_{\rm scale}$), while other parameters remain unexplored.
+Second, our investigation focusses only on the parameter space of the most important parameters ($\beta$, $f_{\rm max}$, $f_{\rm heat}$, and $f_{\rm scale}$), while other parameters remain unexplored.
 For example, the dust-to-gas ratio (which we fixed at 1/100), the silicate/carbon ratio (which we fixed at 1.12 as in \citealt{1984ApJ...285...89D}), and the composite grain tensile strength ($S_{\rm max}=10^{7}\,\rm erg\,cm^{-3}$).
 Different constrained best models may arise from variations in these parameters.

-In addition, our assumption is that the emissions in the FIR/sub-mm range are optically thin in both cold and warm phases along the line of sight.
-Therefore, our model \textit{cannot} accurately describe the radiative processes and their impact throughout these phases.
-To address this issue, a more accurate modeling approach can be utilized that incorporates a proper radiative transfer process and the RAT paradigm, such as POLARIS+ in \cite{2023MNRAS.520.3788G}.
+In addition, our assumption is that the emissions in the FIR/Submm range are optically thin in both the cold and warm phases along the line of sight.
+Therefore, our model \textit{cannot} accurately describe radiative processes and their impact throughout these phases.
+To address this issue, a more accurate modelling approach can be utilised that incorporates a proper radiative transfer process and the RAT paradigm, such as POLARIS+ in \cite{2023MNRAS.520.3788G}.